Noise Forecast

 Expected Loudness Level: High

-Reason for Loudness: Known for aggressive, fuzz-laden rock with intense sound, including mosh pits and high energy.
+Reason for Loudness: Known for frenetic, loud live shows with aggressive, fuzz-laden rock and intense sound.
+Expect heavy guitar riffs and relentless drumming.

 • Sun, Aug 10: Slightly Stoopid